Discover the palaces of Sintra

-There are 4 beautiful palaces that are open to the public, all of them well worth a visit.
+Besides Pena palace there are 3 other beautiful palaces that are open to the public, all of them well worth a visit.
 You also have the moorish castle just beside Pena palace.

 Pena palace / The coloured palace

-Quinta da Regaleira / The palace with the undergroud tower
+Quinta da Regaleira / The palace with the underground tower

 Montserrat / The secluded palace